 To achieve the full benefits of your supplier management program, key performance indicators (KPI) and ways to managing risks are essential.
 See below for more on KPIs for managing supplier compliance, performance and quality as well as how to best manage supplier risk.

-Establishing benchmark KPIs and monitoring contract compliance rates is crucial for ensuring that all parties involved in a contract are meeting their obligations.
+Now, as part of any supplier management program, contract compliance is essential.
+Indeed, establishing benchmark KPIs and monitoring contract compliance rates is crucial for ensuring that all parties involved in a contract are meeting their obligations.
 Also, by setting clear expectations and regularly monitoring compliance, potential issues can be identified early on and addressed before they become major problems.
 Now, to conduct effective analysis, you need to have measurable contract terms and the data to measure compliance.
 To detail, below are some examples of contract terms and type of data needed.

-Example Data-Driven Compliance KPIs
+5 Examples Of Data-Driven Compliance KPIs

 - Invoice Accuracy Rate.
 Contracts need to be specific on invoice accuracy requirements.
 Also, you need to specify who or what determines accuracy.
 Finally, you need to identify the data and system to use to determine compliance.